sourcecode347/Punky_Night/README.md

 # How to play

-Open the Punky_Night.html with a browser and use arrow the action keys to play.
+Open the Punky_Night.html with a browser and use the action keys to play.

 # Action Keys
 Arrow Keys + V + b